 There are several core concepts involved in deploying Azure Web Apps.
 Read on for more information.

-In order to deploy Web Apps they must be packaged into an Octopus compatible NuGet package.
+In order to deploy Cloud Services they must be packaged into the Cloud Service .cspkg format and then packaged inside an Octopus compatible NuGet package.

-Octopus requires a Web Apps to be packaged in NuGet package for use by Octopus.
+Octopus requires additional metadata that is not present in the .cspkg file.
+The .cspkg and .cscfg must be packaged into a NuGet package for use by Octopus.
 The easiest way generate a NuGet package is to use the Octo.exe command line tool:

 Packaging a Cloud Service with Octo.exe